-ChromaGen® is a patented and FDA-cleared lens technology for the treatment of dyslexia and reading problems.
+ChromaGen® is a patented lens technology for the treatment of reading problems.
 It is non-invasive and does not involve surgery or chemicals and therefore has none of the traditional risks associated with medical devices and procedures.

-When the proper set of ChromaGen lenses are prescribed for each eye, the light is slowed down to the "right" speed for each individual person.
+When the ChromaGen lenses are prescribed for each eye, the light is slowed down to the "right" speed for each eye.
 The result is that both eyes are then working together as a team to send the proper signal to the brain.
 The signal that is sent from the eyes along the neurological pathways to the brain is now balanced causing the brain to process the information more efficiently or more accurately.
 The net result is that the text is clear and the words stop moving.

-When wearing ChromaGen lenses, people report that all the symptoms of words moving simply stop.
-When a person is prescribed for ChromaGen, the result will be instantaneous.
+When wearing ChromaGen Lenses, people report that all the symptoms of words moving simply stop.
+When a person is prescribed ChromaGen lenses, the result will be instantaneous.
 They will immediately see the difference of clear text and words no longer appearing to move on the page.
 ChromaGen users also report a significant reduction in headaches, nausea, and fatigue.

 Reading is dependent on the precise synchronization of the Parvocellular (P-cell) and the Magnocellular (M-cell) pathways within the central nervous system and specifically the LGN (lateral geniculate nucleus).
 The reading process, with regard to the neural system, has its origination in the retinal ganglion cells and traverses via the LGN, to the visual cortex, striate, and extrastriate areas.
 Individuals with a reading disability have delays in the M-cell's pathway development or function.
 The introduction of a precise long wavelength ChromaGen lens provides the optimal reduction of wavelength and luminance to properly rebalance the M-cell system with the P-cell system.